About the Youth Employment and Training Programme (YETP)

 Information for Trainees : Off-the-job Vocational Training Courses

-In order to enhance vocational skills and knowledge of trainees, YETP subsidies trainees receiving on-the-job training to enrol on relevant off-the-job vocational training courses.
-Before application, trainees should read the guidance notes on
+In order to enhance vocational skills and knowledge of trainees, YETP subsidies trainees receiving on-the-job training to enrol in/apply for relevant off-the-job vocational training courses/examinations.
+The off-the-job vocational training courses/examinations trainees enrol in/apply for must be relevant to the on-the-job training, and the course/examination concerned must be open to public and provided by a legitimate organisation with assessment elements.
+Trainees should read the notes on "Application Form for Off-the-job Vocational Training Courses/Examinations" carefully when making the application.

-Can I apply for off-the-job vocational training course and allowance before I am engaged in a placement of on-the-job training?
+Can I apply for off-the-job vocational training course/examination and reimbursement before I am engaged in a placement of on-the-job training?

-What should I do if I am late in submitting the application and the course is about to start?
+What should I do if I am late in submitting the application and the course/examination is about to start?

-It is still acceptable if you submit the application in less than 2 weeks' time, but you must submit the application prior to the commencement of the course.
-Under such circumstances, we cannot guarantee that you would be timely informed of the result of application before the course commences.
-In other words, you will not be able to reimburse the course fees paid in case your application is ultimately rejected.
+It is still acceptable if you submit the application in less than 2 weeks' time, but you must submit the application prior to the commencement of the course/examination.
+Under such circumstances, we cannot guarantee that you would be timely informed of the result of application before the course/examination commences.
+In other words, you will not be able to reimburse the course/examination fees paid in case your application is ultimately rejected.

-Can I still apply for off-the-job vocational training course subsidy if the training course will last beyond the on-the-job training period?
+Can I still apply for reimbursement of off-the-job vocational training course if the training course will last beyond the on-the-job training period?

 Yes, but you must be undergoing an on-the job training when the course commences.

-Is there any limit for the subsidy?
+Is there any limit for the reimbursement?
 Can I apply for more than one off-the-job vocational training course?

-Yes, but all the courses taken must be related to the on-the-job training and the maximum sum of subsidy you can receive per each placement of on-the-job training is $4,000.
+Yes, but all the courses/examinations taken must be related to the on-the-job training and the maximum sum of reimbursement you can receive per each placement of on-the-job training is $4,000.

-What is the procedure of applying for the off-the-job vocational training course subsidy?
+What is the procedure of applying for the reimbursement of off-the-job vocational training course/examination?

-Will you notify my employer of my application for off-the-job vocational training courses?
-What information will be provided to my employers (e.g. my course schedule)?
+Will you notify my employer of my application for off-the-job vocational training courses/examinations?
+What information will be provided to my employers (e.g. my course/examination schedule)?

 We may inform and consult your employer about your application.
-Results of the application together with Part 1 of your application form with details of course name, course start date and schedule, etc. will also be sent to your employer by fax for information.
+Results of the application together with Part 1 of your application form with details of name of course/exam, date and time of course/exam, etc. will also be sent to your employer and case manager by fax for information.

 Information for Employers : Application Requirement